Chidinma001/alx-system_engineering-devops/README.md

-sets the mode of the file hello to be the same as olleh
+this executes permission to all subdirectories of the current directory for the owner, the group owner and all other users and  Regular files should not be changed